 - Lack of natural light-Insufficient exposure to natural light can disrupt your circadian rhythm, which regulates sleep-wake cycles and can impact your overall well-being.
 Reduced access to natural light while working from home may contribute to headaches and general fatigue.

-- Stress and isolation-Working remotely can sometimes increase stress levels due to factors such as increased workload, difficulties in separating work and personal life, or feelings of isolation.
+- Stress and isolation-This is one of the most common health issues caused by working from home.
+Working remotely can sometimes increase stress levels due to factors such as increased workload, difficulties in separating work and personal life, or feelings of isolation.
 Chronic stress can trigger tension headaches or migraines in susceptible individuals.

 - Distractions and interruptions-Working from home can expose individuals to more distractions and interruptions compared to a traditional office environment.
 Constant interruptions, noise from family members or pets, or difficulty maintaining a focused work environment can lead to increased stress levels and subsequently trigger headaches.